indrayam/wasm-hackathon/nerd-notes/c-to-web-assembly-2.md

 ## Prerequisites

-Make sure you have the WebAssembly related tools installed on your Mac
+Make sure you have the WebAssembly related tools installed on your Mac.

 ## C to Web Assembly Tutorial